What Your Jeweler Won't Tell You Before You Buy a Color Gemstone: The Color Gemstone Conundrum

 I’ve been offered gemstones purchased from TV shopping channels.
 Many times it doesn’t even make sense to spend more money to set these gemstones into wearable jewelry.

 There are some semi-precious gems that are sold by the truckload.
-Consumers should watch out for gemstones that are so plentiful they are mined by a backhoe.
+Consumers should watch out for small gemstones that are so plentiful they are mined by a backhoe.
 A huge percentage of the value of many quartz-based gemstones is in the cost of labor, cutting, shipping, and taxes.
-Pale amethyst, citrine, smoky quartz, treated blue Topaz, etc. have very little to no cash value.
+Tiny chunks of pale amethyst, citrine, smoky quartz, treated blue topaz, etc. have very little to no cash value.

 OFFER TO PAY A COMMISSION

 If you would like to buy a significant color gemstone, find someone who is happy to do it at a small commission.
 If you are spending over $10K, I wouldn't be afraid to ask to see the "memo" to the jeweler, and offer a commission, depending on how much work the jeweler has had to do to get the gems in for you, educate you, etc.